Lung Cancer Symptoms

 Doctors will take note of any possible lung cancer symptoms that you have and then conduct a physical examination.
 If they still believe that a lung cancer tumor is to blame for your symptoms, they’ll likely use imaging scans to look inside your body.

 Then, they’ll conduct a biopsy to extract a sample of possibly cancerous fluid or tissue.
 The biopsy will be sent to a lab, where pathologists will look at it under a microscope and see if lung cancer cells are present.
-If so, doctors will confirm that your symptoms are indeed caused by lung cancer.

 Lung cancer shares many symptoms with pleural mesothelioma, a cancer that affects the lung lining first before spreading into the lungs.
 Common symptoms shared by both illnesses include shortness of breath, a lingering cough, and weight loss.